dallasfoley/next-jwt-refresh/README.md

 # next-jwt-refresh

 This repository provides a comprehensive solution for handling JWT token refreshes in Next.js App Router applications.
-This package works the same in either case: if you're using a separate backend or Next.js as your backend.

 ## Installation